amnore/emacs-atom-one/README.md

 # emacs-one-light
-Yet another One Light theme for Emacs
+Yet another One Light theme for Emacs, providing a similar look of the original Atom theme.